Todd Boehly: 1996–2015: Early career, Guggenheim Partners

-2015–present: Founding Eldridge, investment career
+2015–present: Founding Eldridge Industries, investment career

-In 2015, Boehly bought some of the assets he had collected at Guggenheim, including The Hollywood Reporter, Dick Clark Productions, and Security Benefit to found Eldridge, a private holding company which invests in various industries.
-In addition to Greenwich, Eldridge also has offices in New York, London and Beverly Hills.
+In 2015, Boehly bought some of the assets he had collected at Guggenheim, including The Hollywood Reporter, Dick Clark Productions, and Security Benefit to found Eldridge Industries, a private holding company which invests in various industries.
+In addition to Greenwich, Eldridge Industries also has offices in New York, London and Beverly Hills.
+In 2023, he appeared on CNBC to discuss Eldridge Industries' focus on credit management and scaling businesses in response to market conditions in the United States.
+In 2024, he made another appearance on CNBC to discuss growing activity in mergers and acquisitions as part of a shift towards market consolidation.
+In a 2025 Bloomberg interview, Boehly commented on opportunities in developing credit markets and industries in Asia, particularly Japan, Hong Kong, and China.